SQIAsignHD: SQIsignHD Adaptor Signature

 \section{Conclusion}

-Adaptor signatures, which are a generalization of standard digital signatures, are a crucial cryptographic primitive for blockchain applications in reducing costs, improving fungibility, and supporting off-chain payment in payment-channel networks and hubs.
+Adaptor signatures, an extension of standard digital signatures, are a vital cryptographic primitive for blockchain applications, helping to reduce costs, enhance fungibility, and support off-chain payments within payment-channel networks and hubs.
 In the present work, we have introduced $\mathsf{SQIAsignHD}$, a new adaptor signature construction with quantum-resistant security based on isogenies of supersingular elliptic curves.
 Thereby, it provides security and privacy concepts relevant to off-chain applications.
 In $\mathsf{SQIAsignHD}$, we use SQIsignHD as the underlying signature scheme and make use of the idea of artificial orientation, on the supersingular isogeny Diffie-Hellman key exchange protocol (SIDH), to apply the hard relation.
 We also exploit the SIDH attacks as a generic algorithm in recovering the secret witness isogeny in the extraction phase of our scheme.
-The signature in $\mathsf{SQIAsignHD}$ is approximately $1.5$KB in size for $\lambda=128$ security level.
+The signature in $\mathsf{SQIAsignHD}$ is approximately $1.26$ KB in size for $\lambda=128$ security level.
 In contrast to the only isogeny-based adaptor signature construction, IAS, which operates on a maximum of the CSIDH-512 parameters, our scheme scales well to high-security levels.
 Thus, compared to IAS, $\mathsf{SQIAsignHD}$ significantly improves the security level and signature size.
 Providing a concrete and optimized implementation of $\mathsf{SQIAsignHD}$ is left for future work.